KayKongo/alx-system_engineering-devops/0x00-shell_basics/README.md

-This prints the current working directory
+pwd: This prints the current working directory
+ls: This lists the files in the current directory